Scott Special: Legacy and preservation

 The speed record set by the Scott Special stood for many years and was not beaten in regular service until the introduction of the Super Chief in 1936.
 What makes the Scott Special especially remarkable is that it was run under normal operating conditions:

 In 1955, on the 50th anniversary of the Scott Specials 1905 run, the event was re-enacted for the syndicated television anthology series, Death Valley Days, hosted by Stanley Andrews.
 The production crew reused Santa Fe locomotive number 1010, the 2-6-2 locomotive that was used in the original run between Needles, California, and Seligman, Arizona (and the only unit still on Santa Fe's active roster).
 Robert Hinze, a fireman on the original Scott Special, was on hand to aid in the recreation as the replica train worked over Cajon Pass in California.
-In October 1984, the Santa Fe donated locomotive 1010 to the California State Railroad Museum, where it remains on static display.
+In October 1984, the Santa Fe donated locomotive 1010 to the California State Railroad Museum, where it remains on static display.In October 2023, CSRM announced that 1010 will undergo restoration to operating condition, although the locomotive is still on display as fundraising is underway.

 The 100th anniversary of the Scott Special was commemorated with localized events and interpretive displays along the train's route sponsored by various historical organizations.
 One such display was shown at Joliet, Illinois, by the Blackhawk Chapter of the National Railway Historical Society; the Scott Special passed Joliet just after 11:00 am on July 11, 1905.

 Amtrak's daily Southwest Chief follows nearly the same route as the Scott Special.
 As of 2006, the Southwest Chief makes the journey in just under 43 hours, departing Los Angeles Union Station at 6:45 pm Pacific Time, and scheduled to arrive at Chicago Union Station at 3:20 pm Central Time on the second day of the trip.

-Other than Santa Fe 1010, at least one of the cars from the Scott Special train it pulled survives today, the Pullman car "Muskegon" now resides at Stevinson, California in the San Joaquin Valley along with other antique passenger cars from the 1910s.
+Other than Santa Fe 1010, at least one of the cars from the Scott Special train it pulled survives today.
+Santa Fe dining car #1407 now resides at Stevinson, California in the San Joaquin Valley along with other antique passenger cars from the 1910s.
+It was reunited with 1010 briefly during the 1955 recreation of the special for Death Valley Days, and has since been converted into a business observation car (also used as a radio testing car).